nllz/IRTF-HRPC/draft-anonymity.md

 4. How does the protocol, in conjunction with other protocols, impact pseudonymity?

-5. Could there be advice for prootocol developers and implementers to improve anonimity and pseudonymity?
+5. Could there be advice for protocol developers and implementers to improve anonimity and pseudonymity?

 Use Cases
 =========